XinyueZ/app-coding-general/cooking-handbook-android.md

   - Use runtime-permission when you need.
 Don't allow permissions on splash or at app-enter-point.
 Try library [permission-dispatcher](https://github.com/hotchemi/PermissionsDispatcher).
   - Use [data-binding](https://www.google.de/?ion=1&espv=2#q=android%20databinding), not [Butter Knife](http://jakewharton.github.io/butterknife/), instead findViewById to get views.
   - In "callback"s should check if component "null" or not.
+    - Get activity in fragment:

                  Activity activity = getActivity();
 	               if(activity!=null) {
                    //Check in fragment for some listeners.
                  }

+   - Get view in fragment:

                  //Outside onViewCreated and associated called functions, all other methods must do.
                  View v = getView();